Sandeepsanyare/automated-visual-defect-detection-yolo/README.md

 This research presents a high-precision, automated system for detecting and categorizing six distinct types of industrial metal surface defects: crazing, inclusion, patches, pitted surface, rolled-in scale, and scratches.
 By integrating the YOLOv8 architecture with a Bayesian Optimization framework (via Optuna), this project achieves a mAP@50 of 0.985 and a mAP@50-95 of 0.827.

 ## 📂 Project Structure & Data Access

 The primary dataset (5.3GB) is hosted externally due to its high-resolution nature and repository size constraints.

-Google Drive Link: 🔗 Full Dataset, Models, and Optuna Logs
+Google Drive: 🔗 Click here to access Full Dataset, Models, and Optuna Logs

 Local Directory Layout: